 - Stair Step or Diagonal Wall Cracks: If your foundation is constructed of individual blocks, excessive soil pressure and settlement can cause cracks to occur in mortar joints.

 - Vertical Wall Cracks: These wall cracks are often caused by settlement and can lead to significant amounts of water seeping into the home.

 - Small Hairline Cracks: Most concrete walls will experience small cracks as they cure.
 This is normal and may be no cause for alarm.

 Once you have determined the type of wall cracks you’re dealing with, you can look further into the cause of the damage.
-Getting down to the specific cause of foundation wall damage can help you determine the best method of repair.
-Here are a few of the most common causes of cracks in foundation walls:
+Getting down to the specific cause of foundation cracks can help you determine the best repair method.
+Here are a few of the most common causes of cracks in walls: